rijutawagh04/IMDB-Database-Modelling-and-Design/README.md

 # IMDB-Database-Modelling-and-Design
 Designed and modeled IMDB database using Toad Data Modeller 6.1 and queried the data to answer analytical questions in SQL Server and Oracle.
 Generated DDL scripts using reverse engineering in Toad Data Modeler.
 Also, answered analytical questions using SQL stored procedures and triggers.

-The IMDB data model consists of the following main entities along with its relationship:
+The IMDB data model consists of the following main entities along with its relationship: <br />
 -> Movie <br />
 -> Tv Series <br />
 -> Genre <br />